hasura/graphql-engine/architecture/live-queries.md

 At 1 million live queries, Postgres is under about 28% load with peak number of connections being around 850.

-Notes on test setup:
+Notes on configuration:
 - AWS RDS postgres, Fargate, ELB were used with their default configurations and without any tuning.
 - RDS Postgres: 16xCPU, 64GB RAM, Postgres 11
-- Hasura running on Fargate: 4xCPU, 8GB RAM
+- Hasura running on Fargate (4xCPU, 8GB RAM per instance) with default configurations

 ## GraphQL and subscriptions